-“Company Muffins”: These are the muffins you make when you want everyone to be impressed.
+- “Company Muffins”: These are the muffins you make when you want everyone to be impressed.
 You make them for company, you bring them to a brunch, and you serve them on holidays.
-They’re buttery, sweet and tender – like something from a bakery.
+They’re buttery, sweet, and tender – like something from a bakery.

-“Everyday Muffins“: These are the muffins that I make for my family on a regular basis.
-Because we can’t always start our day with something that closely resembles cake (gosh darnit!), I make some healthy swaps like reducing sugar and swapping in whole grain flours etc.
+- “Everyday Muffins“: These are the muffins that I make for my family on a regular basis.
+Because we can’t always start our day with something that closely resembles cake (dang it!), I make some healthy swaps like reducing sugar and swapping in whole grain flours, etc.

 These Lemon Blueberry Muffins fall squarely into the “Company Muffin” category, and I couldn’t be happier about it.
-You need to make these, and share them, and spread the Lemon Blueberry Muffin love!
+You need to make these and share them and spread the Lemon Blueberry Muffin love!

-There are several things that make these muffins better than any other lemon muffin that I’ve made before:
+There are several things that make these muffins better than any other lemon muffin I’ve made before:

 - Lemon zest, lemon juice and lemon glaze ensure that every bite of these muffins is loaded with bright lemony flavor.

 - Sour cream makes these muffins extra moist and gives them a tender texture.
 The tang from the sour cream also complements the lemon.